-Canadian chain it acquired in 2015.
-Most recently and on a larger scale, the acquisition of NH Hotels by Thailand's Minor International provides an excellent example of how two chains with excellent regional coverage in separate parts of the world can combine to become a truly global hotel company virtually overnight.
 While hotels in Europe are still largely unbranded, there is clear evidence that this is changing.
-Brand affiliation in Europe is currently estimated at over 40%, when a decade ago it was closer to a third.
-Despite this growth in affiliation, independent properties are still the majority.
+Brand affiliation in Europe is currently estimated at about 41% in 2022, up from around a third a decade ago.
+Despite this growth in affiliation, independent properties are still in the majority.
 Where franchising is concerned, this issue currently presents more opportunities than threats.
-In the USA, an estimated 70% of hotels are branded, which remains unchanged from five years ago.
-This clearly means that the opportunities for brand growth in Europe, including franchises, are significant.
+In the USA, an estimated 70% of hotels are branded, which remains unchanged from three years ago.
+This clearly means that the opportunities for brand growth in Europe, including franchises, remain significant.

-Whilst hotel chains are still reluctant to relinquish the control offered by management contracts for their more luxury brands, particularly in flagship locations, franchising is becoming a strong, often preferred means of expansion for midmarket properties.
-This is clearly illustrated in Table 1 which looks at a few of the big brands as an example where the operating model of each brand was disclosed in company SEC filings.
+Whilst hotel chains are still reluctant to relinquish the control offered by management contracts for their more luxury brands, particularly in flagship locations, franchising is becoming a strong, often preferred means of expansion for midmarket and economy properties.
+This is clearly illustrated in Table 1, which looks at a few of the big brands as an example, where the operating model of each brand was disclosed in company SEC filings.